dhurlburtusa/shortcuts/csharp/csharp-cheat_sheet.md

 ## Characteristics

+* Case sensitive
 * Strongly typed
 * Object oriented
+* Everything is an object; no primitives
+* No global variables or functions
+* Uses namespaces (as opposed to packages like in Java)
 * Supports imperative, declarative, functional, generic programming paradigms
 * Garbage collected very similar to Java
   - CLR periodically checks memory heap